raadk/mlcomp/README.md

 `mlcomp` is a python package that allows you to create and run machine learning and data science competitions.

-It can be installed through pip using `pip install mlcomp`.

 ## Example

 Let's run through a quick example using the Boston housing data from `sklearn` to illustrate how the package works.